CONTENTS IN THIS CHAPTER:

 With the use of one or several valves, the instruments got fully chromatic, but the length of the tubes were compromised.
 It is easy to see that the extra (valve) tubes on a trumpet are shorter than those on a tuba.
 And another thing, the length of the 1st valve – that lowers the pitch by a tone – will be too short when using it with other valves.
 There were experiments in adding an amount of valves, which made it possible to use only one valve at the time:

-Fig. 8 ADOLPH SAX TRUMPET WITH 7 VALVES, 1852
+Fig.9 ADOLPH SAX TRUMPET WITH 7 VALVES, 1852

 – or rather absurd: to add a complete bell on each valve.
 These instruments were very heavy and never popular:

-Fig. 9 ADOLPH SAX CORNET WITH 7 VALVES AND 7 BELLS, 1852.
+Fig.10 ADOLPH SAX CORNET WITH 7 VALVES AND 7 BELLS, c.
+1852.

-Fig. 9 THE COMPENSATING SYSTEM.
-A very special invention was the ”compensating system”, by the Englishman David Blaikey in 1874.
+A very special invention was the ”compensating system”, by the Englishman David Blaikley (1846-1936) in 1874.
 Here the fourth extra tube goes through the other three valve casings.
-When using the fourth valve in combination with them an extra tube is added.
-Left: first valve is used and the first extra tube is added.
+When using the fourth valve in combination with the 1., 2. and the 3. valve an extra tube is added.

 Here is the extra tubes on a euphonium with the compensating system:

-Fig. 10 KÖHLER CORNET WITH CROOKS ca.1840
+Fig.12 KÖHLER CORNET WITH DISCK VALVES and CROOKS ca.1840 .

 In addition to the valve systems that were successful were many other experiments, for example disc valves with extension tubes.
 Originally patented by John Shaw in 1838, an improved valve was subsequently introduced by John A. Köhler , London, who called it the “New Patent Lever Valve.”
 However, the same principle was already known in France in 1835 as plaque tournantes or disques mobiles, where it was developed by the Parisian maker Halary.
 The plaque on this cornet reads “Kohler, Sole Maker, Henrietta St, Covent Garden, London”.
 The disc valves did not survive, it was reported that “the valves were found to leak eventually, and soon became useless, and the principle was therefore abandoned.”
 The favorable reports of both present-day players and the 1851 jury support the conclusion that instruments with disk valves were soon given up not because they never worked well, but because they were difficult to maintain.

-Fig. 11 TRUMPET IN Bb BY ANDREAS BARTH, MUNICH CA. 1837
+Fig.15 TRUMPET IN Bb BY ANDREAS BARTH, MUNICH CA. 1837

 Instruments were made were you instead of pressing directly on the valve should press on a lever.

-THE NEW VALVE INSTRUMENTS
+4. THE NEW VALVE INSTRUMENTS

 After the invention of the valve system there came no end to the invention of new instruments, the one more or less alike or unlike the other – some of them rather bizarre.
 Commercially reasons made that they got different names, and they were mostly used locally only – one big confusion: